 Matrix Service Company's 2012 Stock and Incentive Compensation Plan ("2012 Plan") provides stock-based and cash-based incentives for officers, other key employees and directors.
-Stock options, restricted stock, restricted stock units, stock appreciation rights and performance shares can be issued under this plan.
-All future grants of stock awards will be made through the 2012 Plan.
+Stock options, restricted stock, restricted stock units, stock appreciation rights, performance shares and cash-based awards can be issued under this plan.
+All future grants of stock and cash-based awards will be made through the 2012 Plan.
 Upon approval of the 2012 Plan by the Company's stockholders, the 2004 Stock Incentive Plan ("2004 Plan") was frozen with the exception of normal vesting, forfeiture and other activity associated with awards previously granted under the 2004 Plan.
 Awards totaling 2,300,000 shares and 1,300,000 shares have been authorized under the 2004 and 2012 Plans, respectively.
-At June 30, 2013, there were approximately 1,078,000 shares available for grant under the 2012 Plan.
+At June 30, 2014 there were 713,223 shares available for grant under the 2012 Plan.